Do Online English Teachers Really Need Antivirus Software?

 What about Webcam and Microphone Monitoring?

-At this time, Bitdefender Antivirus for Mac does not include webcam and microphone monitoring.
+At this time, CleanMyMax X Mac does not include webcam and microphone monitoring.
 While MacOS is already quite effective at gatekeeping access to your webcam and microphone, it is not impossible (as we saw with the Zoom vulnerability) for apps and websites to gain access to them without your permission.
 Fortunately, there’s a free app called OverSight, which is designed to monitor access to your webcam and mic.

 What about Secure Password Management?

-One nice feature that’s glaringly missing in the Mac version of Bitdefender is a password manager.
+You will need a separate password manager.
 Don’t fret though – you have options.
 1Password is a standalone password manager app which is actually more robust in features and usability than the Bitdefender password management feature available for Windows.
 If you are looking for a family solution, 1Password also offers an affordable family plan that lets you share passwords between family members in encrypted vaults.

 If you are an online English teacher, the cost of protecting your devices from malware and other cyber threats is minimal to the risks that come with being infected or hacked.
 If your computer is infected with ransomware, you could end up not being able to access vital files and folders.
 Your online activity can be tracked and your all-important passwords to banking and other websites could be compromised.
 If your computer becomes unusable due to these cyber threats, you may find yourself losing more income than the small cost of investing in antivirus protection.